 The next morning we set off on our ambling walking tour of Paris.
 We walked past hotels that looked like monuments and shops selling berets 4 for €10 on our way to Notre Dame.

 We waited in a brief line to enter the cathedral and spent a few minutes walking through the whole thing.
-It is beautiful, but to be brutally honest, the Notre Dame in Reims is far more impressive.
-If you have a longer stay in Paris, a day trip to Reims is well worth the train fare, especially if you like champagne!
+It is beautiful.
+If you have a longer stay in Paris, a day trip to Reims is well worth the train fare to see the the Notre Dame cathedral in Reims especially if you like champagne!
+That cathedral is remarkable.

-From there, we walked through adorable St Germain to Jardin de Luxembourg.
+From Notre Dame, we walked through adorable St Germain to Jardin de Luxembourg.

-Paris is home to a swath of fabulous entirely gluten-free bakeries, so you better believe I was all over that!
-We stopped for an early lunch at Noglu in St Germain and I had my first ever Croque Mousieur.
+Paris is home to a whole bunch of fabulous entirely gluten-free bakeries, so you better believe I was all over that!
+We stopped for an early lunch at the adorable Noglu in St Germain and I had my first ever Croque Mousieur.
 It was delicious.

 From there, we walked along the Seine, past the Musée D’Orsay.
-This is our friend (and talented artist) Thibaut’s favorite museum in Paris, buuuut we didn’t stop in.
+This was highly recommended to us, buuuut we didn’t stop in.
 We probably would have enjoyed it, but we knew we’d be heading to Louvre the next day and needed to take advantage of the daylight hours.